justeslam/offsec2/notes/tmux.md

 Overview of session: Prefix + w
 Copy: Prefix + [ -> space + direction + Enter
-Paste: Prefix + ] (You may need to ":set paste" in vi)
+Paste: Prefix + ] (You may need to ":set paste" in vi) Search down: Prefix + [ + /
+Search up: Prefix + [ + ?

+#### Tmux Logging

+Toggle (start/stop) logging in the current pane: prefix + shift + p Save visible text, in the current pane.
+Equivalent of a "textual screenshot": prefix + alt + p Save complete pane history to a file.
+Convenient if you retroactively remember you need to log/save all the work: prefix + alt + shift + p
+Clear pane history: prefix + alt + c
+Fetch and source plugin: prefix + I

 set -g mouse on